-The face is the focal point in our interaction with others and therefore provides a wealth of nonverbal clues to suppressed or hidden emotions.
+The face is the natural focal point in our interaction with others and therefore potentially could provides a wealth of nonverbal data about an individuals thoughts and actions.

-Paul Ekman is often credited with pioneering modern research into emotion recognition.
+Paul Ekman is often credited with pioneering modern research into facial expressions and their link to emotion.
 In the 1960’s he led a team of researchers to interact with a remote tribe in Papua New Guinea where they undertook tests with individuals asked to classify the emotional states of people they saw in photos against a predetermined list of possible emotions.

 The results of Ekman’s research proposed that there are 6 primary “universal” expressions of emotion; Happiness, Sadness, Surprise, fear, Anger and Disgust.
 Later a 7th emotion – contempt was added.